Extreme weather is relatively rare in central Ohio, but Ohio Wesleyan seeks to be prepared for whatever Mother Nature dishes out.

-Ohio Wesleyan will share information, when available, via the OWU ALERT system.
+Ohio Wesleyan will share information, when available, via email message or, if an urgent response is required, via the OWU ALERT system.
 Please refrain from calling the OWU Department of Public Safety or the Delaware Police Department (911) for routine power-outage updates.
 Please reserve calls to these entities for instances when you need assistance.
 If you have an active emergency, always call 911 first.

 WINTER WEATHER SAFETY

 If the Delaware County Sheriff's Office declares a Level 3 Snow Emergency in the area, Ohio Wesleyan will be closed and classes canceled.

 To ensure the comfort and safety of students, workers in Dining Services, Buildings and Grounds, and Public Safety will be asked to report as usual.